Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional connectivity, suitable for diverse business applications.
+Global Connectivity GradeBSolid regional connectivity, limited long-haul fiber routes.

-Direct Cloud On-Ramps0 – as of September 2025Access is available via network extension to major hubs like Minneapolis or Chicago.
+Direct Cloud On-Ramps0 – as of September 2025Nearest cloud hub is Minneapolis; private extension is available.

-Disaster RiskLow – as of September 2025FEMA NRI score of 24.66 signifies minimal exposure to major natural disasters.
+Disaster RiskLow (24.66) – as of September 2025Very low exposure to major national disasters.

-Tax IncentivesYesState-level sales tax exemptions are available for qualifying data center equipment and software.
+Tax IncentivesYesState sales tax exemptions are available for qualified data centers.

 Sales Tax6.875% – as of mid-2025Minnesota state sales tax rate.